-Since it is season of festivities and several sale offers are ongoing on products, you may feel the itch of overspending, but you can control this tendency as well as pamper yourselves, if you follow the below mentioned tips.
+Since it is the season of festivities and several sale offers are ongoing on products, you may feel the itch for overspending, but you can control this tendency as well as pamper yourselves if you follow the below-mentioned tips.

 Additional Reading: Prepare Early in Life to Manage 5 Common Financial Accidents

 - You should have a Cheat Day in Financial Planning as well

 All effective workout and diet plans have a cheat day.
 Similarly, we need a cheat day in financial planning so that we can cater to our temptations.
 By not catering to small temptations and by controlling our desires continuously, we lose it one day and indulge ourselves in binge spending.
 Thus, by not catering to desires at all, we lead ourselves to binge spending that can land us in debt.
 Such debts lead us to financial troubles.

 - Prioritize your Expenses Rather Than Curbing Them

 Those who manage their finances well usually prioritize their expenses wisely.
 They judge which investment deserves most of their funds and which expenses they should make or avoid making.
 Deciding upon the pleasures you really want to indulge in and are, almost essential for your emotional well-being (within the bounds of the reason of course!), will enable you to prioritize your spending in order to spend money optimally.

 For example, if you love watching movies, eating out, or buying books, then you should add these to your list of expenses and plan for these.
 Although all of us would love to indulge ourselves always, a limited income does not make that possible.
 We need to prioritize choices among our desires and allocate a portion of our income for that purpose.

 - Plan for Happiness with a Fund for Indulgence